-The form of the spinorial photon equation in Eq.~\eqref{eq:Hamiltonianeq} corresponds to a photon propagating in vacuum, and it is analogous to the corresponding equation for \emph{free} particles in the Dirac theory \cite{Dirac1958}.
-However, note that, in the present theory, the square of the photon spinor describes the electromagnetic energy density expectation value, while the square of the Dirac spinor describes the probability density of the Dirac fermions.
-For narrow-frequency-band spinorial photon wavepacket states, the probability density can be defined as discussed in Sec.~\ref{sec:probabilitycurrent}.
+The form of the spinorial Maxwell equation in Eq.~\eqref{eq:Hamiltonianeq} corresponds to an electromagnetic field propagating in vacuum, and it is analogous to the corresponding equation for \emph{free} particles in the Dirac theory \cite{Dirac1958}.
+However, note that, in the present theory, the square of the electromagnetic spinor describes the electromagnetic energy density expectation value, while the square of the Dirac spinor describes the probability density of the Dirac fermions.
+For narrow-frequency-band spinorial electromagnetic wavepacket states, the probability density can be defined as discussed in Sec.~\ref{sec:probabilitycurrent}.